bikexberlin/attension/index.md

 “But I always do a world-class performance in record time” we hear you say.
 And you can!
 We publish our routes beforehand in various formats.
 If you want to go fast, find a buddy and hit the road when it gets too slow for you.

 “But how will I carry my luggage?”, you might be asking yourself.
 We organize a luggage transport, you just need to show up at 09:30 to pack your belongings in our truck.

+“Does the tour cost anything?”
+The tour is free of charge, there are no costs for the tour or the luggage transport.

 "I have a question!?"", join our Telegram Group: https://t.me/+VUv2dQbU44ZmN2Vi](https://t.me/+67SB0Rqc5UcwMzEy, there we can answer questions and clarify details.